7 Expert Tips to Detox and Declutter Your Smartphone

 6. Prune Regularly

 Maintain your decluttered phone as you would your closet by regularly weeding it out, says tech wellness expert Carley Knobloch.
 Every month or two, she deletes or recategorizes apps or moves them to the final page—the last-gasp position on her phone.

 7. Keep Your Screen Clean

 Not-so-fun fact: Your phone is dirtier than the bottom of your shoe.
 Now that you've decluttered and detoxed from your phone, you may want to think about cleaning the actual phone itself.
-These helpers solve the problem of germ-covered devices.
+Helpers like a microfiber cloth or a phone-safe cleaning solution can erase smudges from screens on the go and solve the problem of germ-covered devices.